-The ACTL regularly organizes (international) conferences, seminars, courses and is, together with IBFD, participating in the UvA-IBFD Advanced Master in International Tax Law: Principles, Policy and Practice.
+The ACTL regularly organizes (international) conferences, seminars, courses and is participating in the Advanced Master's in International Tax Law: Principles, Policy and Practice.

 ACTL research currently focuses on the tension between tax sovereignty and globalisation, which falls under the Amsterdam Law School's research priority area, Private and Public European Law.
 Details of ACTL's research programme are available on the centre's research page.

 The centre currently houses 28 scholars, including full time faculty and PhD candidates.
 In addition, several external researchers are associated with the ACTL.
 It has awarded nine doctoral degrees in the past five years.